lsst-dm/dmtn-007/index.rst

 IPython notebooks
 =================

-All IPython notebooks with relevant code and additional figures (from which the figures of this report are derived) may be found `at this Github repo <https://github.com/djreiss/lsst-dipole>`__.
-Many of these were exploratory; below are the highlights (from which the figures above were extracted):
+All IPython notebooks with relevant code and additional figures (of which the figures of this report are a subset) may be found `at this Github repo <https://github.com/djreiss/lsst-dipole>`__.
+Many of these were exploratory; below are the highlights (i.e., the ones from which the figures of this report were extracted):

 * `Final, versions of direct, benchmarked comparisons
   <https://github.com/djreiss/lsst-dipole/blob/master/notebooks/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise).ipynb>`__